mabuchilab/QNET/docs/install.rst

 5. The SciPy_ and NumPy_ packages (needed for QuTiP but also by the ``qnet.algebra`` package)
 6. The PLY_ python package as a dependency of our Python Lex/Yacc based QHDL parser.

-A convenient way of obtaining Python as well as some of the packages listed here (SymPy, SciPy, NumPy, PLY) is to download the Enthought_ Python Distribution (EPD) which is free for academic use.
+A convenient way of obtaining Python as well as some of the packages listed here (SymPy, SciPy, NumPy, PLY) is to download the Enthought_ Python Distribution (EPD) or Anaconda_ which are both free for academic use.
 A highly recommended way of working with QNET and QuTiP and just scientific python codes in action is to use the excellent IPython_ shell which comes both with a command-line interface as well as a very polished browser-based notebook interface.

 .. _Python: http://www.python.org